danmbrown/city-of-whispers/Characters.md

 > Deals have no mechanical impact on the game.

 ## Schemes
 Stay in the city long enough and you'll set up a scheme for generating a bit of income or producing useful resources.
+Play it right and the scheme will hum along, but get too successful and someone might take notice.

 > Schemes are measured by their Productivity.
 They produce Assets, currency you can spend to grease the wheels in your favor.

 ## Neighborhood Connections
 Surroundings define a person as much as their personality or family history.
 A person in a new neighborhood or among strangers does not have the confidence they do in familiar environs.

+> Some moves indicate that having a neighborhood connection lets you roll with advantage or some other bonus.

 Every character starts out with a connection to a neighborhood in the city.
-Throughout the game, however, you will forge connections to additional neighborhoods through flashbacks.
+Throughout the game, however, you will forge connections to additional neighborhoods through flashbacks or demands.

-> Some moves indicate that having a neighborhood connection lets you roll with advantage or some other bonus.
+> After rolling poorly, mark a History or Demand to bump your result to the next tier.

 **Histories**
 You may mark these in any order.